conery/dexter/docs/config.md

 ## Defining a Parser

-Our goal is to define a set of rules for extracting data from a CSV file downloaded from a financial institution.
+A parser consists of a set of rules for extracting data from a CSV file downloaded from a financial institution.

 The first step is to find out what information we have to work with in each CSV file.
-The first line in a file is header, which is a list of column names, separated by commas.
+The first line in a file is **header**, which is a list of column names, separated by commas.

 > _Note: some CSV files omit the header line and just contain data.
 It's not likely you will get a file without column names from a financial institution, but if you do you'll need to edit the file and add a header._